Open to senior operations & Chief of Staff roles

 4. 04

 Get to the root cause.
-Ask why five times.

 Systems, capabilities, and frameworks I lean on.
 Patient safety is the operating discipline beneath them.

-Healthcare systems
+Healthcare platforms

 Healthie Candid Nirvana Sohar Health Availity Epic eClinicalWorks SimplePractice

-Tableau Zendesk Zapier Asana Jira Smartsheet
+Tableau Zapier Zendesk Asana Jira Smartsheet GSuite

 Capabilities